-MDCPS will follow the state mandated graduation requirements including high school graduation test passing scores on the Florida Standards Assessment (FSA), FCAT 2.0 as well as appropriate end of course exams.
+The Florida Standards Assessment (FSA), FCAT 2.0 as well as appropriate end of course exams.
 Concordant scores for the SAT and ACT are acceptable.

 • The courses or subjects specified below are the minimum required for graduation through the adult education program.
 The total number of required credits is 24.0.